Input

 className | string | — | Additional CSS classes. |

-Additionally, the Input accepts all standard HTML <input> attributes (placeholder, type, value, onChange, readOnly, etc.).
+Additionally, the Input accepts all standard HTML <input> attributes (placeholder, type, value, onChange, readOnly, aria-invalid, etc.).

 Do